-6.3 Brain & Muscle Simulating Mixture Characterization
+6.3 Simulating Mixtures Characterization

-The brain and muscle mixtures consist of a viscous gel using hydroxethylcellullose (HEC) gelling agent and saline solution (see Table 1).
+The mixtures consist of a viscous gel using hydroxethylcellullose (HEC) gelling agent and saline solution (see Table 1).
 Preservation with a bacteriacide is added and visual inspection is made to make sure air bubbles are not trapped during the mixing process.
-The mixture is calibrated to obtain proper dielectric constant (permittivity) and conductivity of the desired tissue.
-The mixture characterizations used for the brain and muscle tissue simulating liquids are according to the data by C. Gabriel and G. Hartsgrove [11].
+The mixture is calibrated to obtain proper dielectric constant (permittivity) and conductivity of the brain or of muscle.
+The mixture characterizations used for the tissue simulating liquids are according to the data by C. Gabriel and G. Hartsgrove [11].